-How to Remove WallpaperUpdated a month ago
+How to Remove WallpaperUpdated 5 months ago

 Tools needed: wallpaper knife, perforating tool or wallpaper scoring tool, wallpaper removal solution, spray bottle, drop cloths.